Andrew Caruthers (1985)

 After high school, my love of swimming brought me to The University of Puget Sound.
 It was here that I took my first introductory Geology course.
 It ignited a passion that carved out career path in the field of Paleontology.
 I received a B.S. in Natural Sciences (Biology & Geology) at the University of Puget Sound (2002), a M.S.
 (Geology / Paleontology) at the University of Montana (2005), and a PhD (Geology / Paleontology / Isotope Geochemistry) at the University of British Columbia (2013).
 My research is rooted in an international collaborative effort that involves faculty members from several universities, museums, and affiliated institutions.
 Within this working group, we use a combination of invertebrate paleontology and isotope geochemistry to investigate the effects of paleoclimate change and mass extinction across various time intervals of Earth history; most recently this includes the Late Triassic and Early Jurassic periods.
 This work can be very adventurous.
 It allows me to keep exploring the outdoors, but it can sometimes be difficult to manage.
 My colleagues and I often find ourselves enduring brutal conditions in terrains that are difficult to access.
 My research has brought me to diverse field areas from Ascension Island in the southern Atlantic to different parts of Alaska.
 I currently reside in West Michigan with my wife Ellie and our two children Ben and Esther (a.k.a.
 Streetie).
 I am enjoying my time working at Western Michigan University and I love seeing my kiddos experience the same joys and opportunities that I was lucky enough to have had in my days at Bixby.
 Bixby, you will forever be in my heart!

 Alumni Danielle Feinberg recently returned to Boulder to speak about her adventures as Director of Lighting at Pixar Studios.
-She also shared her memories of how Bixby encouraged her creativity, voice and agency in her early years in an interview with The Daily Camera.
+She also shared her memories of how Bixby encouraged her creativity, voice and agency in her early years for our Bixby Film Festival.